 Homeschool is not “school at home.”
 It’s teaching your child whenever and wherever.
 You can instruct your children in whatever blocks of time you can imagine.

-Daily Homeschool Schedule Possibilities with a Toddler
+Homeschool Fun with a Toddler

 You can frontload their day with an exercise video.

-Sometimes homeschooling is easier if all the kids are tired, but not too tired.
+Sometimes homeschooling is easier if all the kids are tired but not too tired.

 During your toddler’s nap, in the evening, or on the weekend, there are also learning possibilities.

-Create a daily routine that works for all of you, even if it feels no one is doing it that way.
+Create a daily routine that works for all of you, even if it feels like no one is doing it that way.